- This event has passed.

 June 13 @ 7:30 pm| $12 – $25

 Mountains of Music Homecoming and the Floyd Country Store present the Stanley Brothers All Star Band, featuring Ralph Stanley II, Junior Sisk, Don Rigsby, Dewey Brown, Tommy Brown, Randall Hibbitts, on Thursday, June 13, 2019 at 7:30 pm.
-Tickets are $20 advance, $25 after May 31, and $12 for children 12 and under.
+Ticket for this show are sold out.

 Join us at 6:00pm before the show for “The Music of the Stanley Brothers,” a gathering of the artists to talk about the impact of the legendary Stanley Brothers on their music and lives.
 Free admission.

 This special gathering of musicians who cut their teeth on the music of Carter and Ralph, the Stanley Brothers, was one of the most popular concerts from the 2018 Homecoming, and deserved to be shared again.
 As members of Ralph Stanley’s Clinch Mountain Boys or as musicians with their own careers, these artists have carried the music of the Stanley’s to whole new generations just now discovering the style of music that Dr. Ralph always referred to as “mountain music.”

 At 6:00 pm the artists will gather on stage to share what the music of the Stanley Brothers means to them and the lasting impact of one of the earliest and most important groups in bluegrass history.